Anna Frolova: 2019–20 season: Junior international debut and Winter Youth Olympics bronze medal

-At the 2020 Winter Youth Olympic Games, Frolova placed third in the short program and fourth in the free skate to win the bronze medal overall behind Young You in first place and Kseniia Sinitsyna in second.
-She set new personal bests in all three segments of the competition despite technical challenges in her free program.
-Frolova was also named to Team Future, composed of men's single skater Matteo Nalbone of Italy, Frolova, Chinese pair team Wang Yuchen / Huang Yihang, and Ukrainian ice dance team Anna Cherniavska / Oleg Muratov for the mixed-NOC team trophy.
-Frolova finished 2nd in the ladies event, and the team placed 7th overall.
+As the first alternate, she was called up to compete at the 2020 Winter Youth Olympics in Lausanne, Switzerland following the withdrawal of Viktoria Vasilieva.
+In the girls' singles event, Frolova placed third in the short program and fourth in the free skate to win the bronze medal overall behind You Young and Kseniia Sinitsyna.
+She was also selected to compete in the team event for Team Future, composed of Frolova, men's single skater Matteo Nalbone of Italy, Chinese pair team Wang/Huang, and Ukrainian ice dance team Cherniavska/Muratov for the mixed-NOC team trophy.
+Frolova finished second in the ladies event and the team placed seventh overall.